AtlasOfLivingAustralia/authoritative-lists/README.md

 ## Conservation Lists
-[Conservation lists](https://lists.ala.org.au/public/speciesLists?isAuthoritative=eq:true&isThreatened=eq:true) are for each state plus the national EPBC list.

-These Lists are used for the `stateConservation` and `countryConservation` fields:
+[Conservation lists](https://lists.ala.org.au/public/speciesLists?isAuthoritative=eq:true&isThreatened=eq:true) are for each state plus the national EPBC list and are used for the `stateConservation` and `countryConservation` fields:
 - flagged isThreatened
 - flagged isAuthoritative
 - region field provided